Random surfaces with large systoles: Introduction

-pairwise non-isometric cusped hyperbolic surfaces $X_n$ of area equal to $2\pi n$ and systole at least $c \log(\area(X_n))$. \item[(b)] Let $X$ be a complete orientable non-arithmetic hyperbolic surface of genus $g$ with $n$ cusps.
-Then there exist constants $a_X,a_X'>0$ such that Theorem~\ref{thm_main_covers} produces at least
+pairwise non-isometric cusped hyperbolic surfaces $X_n$ of area equal to $2\pi n$ and systole at least $c \log(\area(X_n))$ that can be obtained by gluing together $2n$ ideal hyperbolic triangles without shear. \item[(b)] Let $X$ be a complete orientable non-arithmetic hyperbolic surface of genus $g$ with $n$ cusps.
+Then there exist constants $a_X,a_X'>0$ such that $X$ has at least